In this article, we learn what the purpose of restorative yoga is and its many benefits. If you have questions, please don’t hesitate to ask.

-~ Deb Phelps, C.MI, MMT, RYT – Owner and Instructor of Meditate Madison
+~ Deb Phelps, C.MI, MMT, RYT – Owner of Meditate Madison

 By Gopi Rao

 What is the true purpose of restorative yoga?
 If you are someone who suffers from constant fatigue and illness, then restorative Yoga might be for you.
 Restorative Yoga will help you relax completely which will boost your immune system.
 It is a great stress reliever for those times in your life when you are pushed to your limits.

 This type of Yoga also uses props, such as blankets, straps, pillows, blocks, bolsters, walls, stools, chairs, or a mat, to support the body, which will allow you to hold poses longer.
 This eliminates unnecessary straining.
 It is believed that the more support your body is given, the more peaceful and restful you will be during and after your Yoga practice.
 As you begin practicing restorative Yoga, you will be able to drop into a place of great contentment.